harkin/mc-packs/fabric/README.md

 Configs:
- * Lithium and carpet mod currently don't play nicely together and requires `mixin.world.explosions.cache_exposure=false` to be set in lithium.properties
  * Xaeros has a custom config that disables registration of status effects so that clients without it can join the server

 Notes: